richard-austin/security-cam/README.md

 * Get NVR LAN IP addresses.
 * Get Local Wi-Fi details.
 * Set/unset NVR Wi-Fi access.
+* NTP server runs on NVR for cameras to sync time to without the need for them to connect to the internet.
 * Enable/Disable access through Cloud server.
 * All parts of project and dependencies deployed using deb file.